-If you have been injured or lost a loved one in a drunk driving accident in Fort Lauderdale or elsewhere in South Florida, auto accident attorneys at The Ansara Law Firm, are here to help.
+If you have been injured or lost a loved one in a drunk driving accident in South Florida, the Fort Lauderdale car accident attorneys at The Ansara Law Firm, are here to help.
 These are among the most devastating traffic collisions with which a victim can deal, and securing experienced legal help is often essential.

 We know that in the worst of these cases, nothing will completely restore someone from a catastrophic injury or bring back a loved one.
 But we are committed to holding negligent parties accountable.
 That might include not just the drunk driver, but the person who handed him the keys, his or her employer or the establishment that served him alcohol.

 There are a myriad of legal strategies through which we can help those who have suffered to recover compensation for medical bills, lost wages, pain and suffering and other losses.
-Our legal team is experienced in handling impaired driving accident claims.
+Our Fort Lauderdale lawyers are experienced in handling impaired driving accident claims.